flutter/website/src/get-started/fwe/state-management.md

 A `ViewModel` binds the _View_ to the _Model_.
 It protects the model from being accessed directly by the View, and ensures that data flow starts from a change to the model.
-Data flow is handled by the ViewModel, which uses `notifyListeners` to inform the View that something changed.
+Data flow is handled by the `ViewModel`, which uses `notifyListeners` to inform the View that something changed.
-The ViewModel is like a waiter in a restaurant that handles the communication between the kitchen (model) and the customers (views).
+The `ViewModel` is like a waiter in a restaurant that handles the communication between the kitchen (model) and the customers (views).